-“Did you know criminals will be voting in the upcoming Federal Election?”
-Yes, legally!
+Reposting: “Did you know criminals will be voting in the upcoming Federal Election?”
+Yes, LEGALLY!

-The right to vote not only belongs to ex-Offenders in Canada but extends to those STILL incarcerated and serving their sentences.
+The right to vote not only belongs to former Offenders in Canada but extends to those STILL incarcerated and serving their sentences.

 When I encounter Americans online or through my public speaking, many are surprised to learn that I, an ex-Offender (or Felon as they would describe me), not only voted in the last Election but also worked as a Polling Officer counting votes.